scikit-learn-contrib/hdbscan/README.rst

 Citing
 ------

-If you have used this codebase in a scientific publication and wish to cite it, please use the `Journal of Open Source Software article <http://joss.theoj.org/papers/10.21105/joss.00205>`_:
+If you have used this codebase in a scientific publication and wish to cite it, please use the `Journal of Open Source Software article <http://joss.theoj.org/papers/10.21105/joss.00205>`_.
-    L. McInnes, J. Healy, S. Astels *hdbscan: Hierarchical density based clustering*
+    L. McInnes, J. Healy, S. Astels, *hdbscan: Hierarchical density based clustering*
     In: Journal of Open Source Software, The Open Journal, volume 2, number 11.
     2017